Audio Analysis With Machine Learning: Building AI-Fueled Sound Detection App

 - analyze time and frequency content,

-The most advanced platforms also allows you to train machine learning models and even provide you you with pre-trained algorithms.
+The most advanced platforms also allow you to train machine learning models and even provide you with pre-trained algorithms.

-Here is the list of most popular tools used in audio analysis.
+Here is the list of the most popular tools used in audio analysis.

 Labeling of audio data in Audacity.
 Source: Towards Data Science

-Tensorflow-io package for preparation and augmentation of audio data lets you perform a wide range of operations — noise removal, converting waveforms to spectograms, frequency and time masking to make the sound more clearly audible, and more.
+Tensorflow-io package for preparation and augmentation of audio data lets you perform a wide range of operations — noise removal, converting waveforms to spectrograms, frequency, and time masking to make the sound clearly audible, and more.
 The tool belongs to the open-source TensorFlow ecosystem, covering end-to-end machine learning workflow.
-So, after preprocessing you can train a ML model on the same platform.
+So, after preprocessing you can train an ML model on the same platform.